War and Memory in France and Algeria

 I asked him how he had learned the art of making pastry.
 When he was a child, he told me, he lived with ten brothers and sisters on a street in central Algiers not far from the square named after Maurice Audin.
 His father worked in a government office; his mother was a housewife.
 Next to their apartment was a stone building that was never painted white like all the state-owned buildings because it belonged to a well-known Jewish-Algerian family of real estate tycoons.
 He was fascinated that it had kept its stone surface.

 When he became a teenager, he fell in love with the cinema.
 Algiers was still full of movie theaters, and he was a regular at the Cinémathèque.
-He dreamed of Rita Hayworth honeymooning at the Hôtel St. George with the Aga Khan.
+He dreamed of Rita Hayworth honeymooning at the Hôtel St. George with Prince Aly Khan.
 He decided to work on his own legend.
 He told a friend at school that his father was a diplomat.
 Then he raised the stakes by saying, “I’m Jewish, you know.”
 He continued to tell anyone who would listen that he was Jewish, until they, and he, believed it.
 He visited the former rabbinical school in Bab-el-Oued and took one of the prayer books from the mildewed boxes in the basement.
 He studied Hebrew on his own and gave himself a self-taught bar mitzvah.

 I pushed him to tell me more about why he had invented a Jewish identity.
 Typical adolescent hoax, he admitted, though the game was dangerous: “I wanted to be detested.
 I wanted to receive the hatred.”
 He talked about himself from a great remove, as an accident of history: “I was fifteen years old in 1990, at the beginning of daily terror against nonbelievers.
 I didn’t want to participate in the consensus.”
 He was talking about the black decade of the 1990s, when radical Islamists were pitted against the army, and as many as 200,000 Algerians were slaughtered.

-Note: An earlier version of this article misidentified Rita Hayworth’s third husband, Prince Aly Khan.